ch-sa/labelCloud/README.md

 A lightweight tool for labeling 3D bounding boxes in point clouds.

 ![Overview of the Labeling Tool](docs/io_overview.png)
+:new: *We are currently evaluating labelCloud and invite you to fill this questionaire https://forms.gle/moEyjGSa1Eiiq7VT8 (~5 min)!*

 ## Setup
 :information_source: *Currently labelCloud supports Python 3.6 to 3.8; Python 3.9 will be supported as soon as Open3D supports it!*

 ```bash